-All of the internals are constructed of metal for durability and ease of cleaning.
+All the internals are constructed of metal for durability and ease of cleaning.

-It's a bit larger than the LEM Products model.
-The base is stable enough for one handed operation without clamps.
+It’s a bit larger than the LEM Products model and the base is stable enough for one-handed operation without clamps.

-An automatic air release valve helps keep internal pressures manageable.
+An automatic air release valve helps keep internal pressure manageable.

 While this is a fair bit larger than the LEM, it leaves noticeably more food in the bottom of the cylinder when it’s “done.”
 You have a choice between loading in more meat to keep pushing things through or scraping out the meat and using it for something else.

 The cylinder on this unit tilts back for filling.
 You can lift it out completely if you desire, with a minimum of hassle.
 The entire unit can be disassembled for cleaning after you’re done with each job.